kosli-dev/secure-sdlc-process-template/content/process/ssdlc/process/security.md

 While not mandatory for our process, we additionally:

-* Run continuous nightly snky scans on containers in production in case new vulnerabilities are found in running assets
+* Run continuous nightly snyk scans on containers in production in case new vulnerabilities are found in running assets